esamattis/piler/README.md

 Now on the client "my thing" string will be found from window.foo.bar.

-The object will be serialized at the second it is passed to this method so you won't be able modify it between server restarts.
+The object will be serialized at the second it is passed to this method so you won't be able modify it other than between server restarts.
 This is usefull for sharing utility functions etc.

 Use *res.addOb* to share more dynamically objects.